List of The Tracey Ullman Show episodes

-The following is an episode list for the American television sketch comedy variety show The Tracey Ullman Show, which ran for 4 seasons on Fox from April 5, 1987 to May 26, 1990, with a total of 81 episodes produced.
+The following is an episode list for the American television sketch comedy variety show The Tracey Ullman Show, which ran for four seasons on Fox from April 5, 1987, to May 26, 1990, with a total of 81 episodes produced, along with one special.

-Nearly every episode features a song, most of them covers.
-These are either incorporated into a segment's score or performed by Ullman and/or the cast.
-They are noted in each episode's summary.
-However, some episodes feature original songs; their titles remain unknown thus unlisted.
+Nearly every episode features a song; most of them covers.
+These are either incorporated into a sketch's score or performed by Ullman and/or the cast.
+They are noted in each episode summary.
+However, some episodes feature original songs; their titles remain unknown and thus unlisted.

-The name Bonita Carlisle is the nom de plume for the show's writing staff.
+The name Bonita Carlisle is the pseudonym for the show writing staff.

-The Simpsons and the first season's Dr. N!Godatu are penned by Matt Groening and M.K.
+The Simpsons and Dr. N!Godatu (season one only) cartoon shorts are penned by Matt Groening and M.K.
 Brown, respectively.
-Season 4 doesn't feature any animated segments, except for a rerun of "Simpson Xmas" for the show's Christmas-themed episode.
+Season 4 does not feature any animated segments, except for a rerun of "Simpson Xmas" for the show's Christmas-themed episode.